 BPSC Teacher registration deadline today; apply now at bpsc.bih.nic.in

-Candidates can apply for posts on the official websites bpsc.bih.nic.in or onlinebpsc.bihar.gov.in.
+Eligible candidates can apply for vacancies on the official websites bpsc.bih.nic.in or onlinebpsc.bihar.gov.in.

-Today, July 15, is the last date to apply for the post of School Teacher in primary, secondary, and higher secondary schools in Bihar.
+Today, July 19, is the last day to complete the application process for recruitment to the post of School Teacher in primary, secondary, and higher secondary schools in Bihar Public Service Commission (BPSC).
 Eligible candidates can apply for vacancies on the official websites bpsc.bih.nic.in or onlinebpsc.bihar.gov.in.
-Earlier, the deadline was July 12.
+Candidates can also apply for the vacancies by paying a late fee from July 20 to 22.

 The BPSC recruitment drive aims to fill up a total of 1,70,461 vacancies for School Teachers for Class 1 to 5, Class 9 to 10 and Class 11 to 12 under Education Department, Govt. of Bihar.
 The exam is scheduled to be conducted from August 24 to 27, 2023